***Book Coaching Services Coming Soon!***

 Do I have to pay the whole invoice up front?

-No!
-A typical contract spreads the total cost out over three payments.
+A typical editorial contract spreads the total cost out over two or three payments, depending how many rounds of editing you opt for.

-Payment 1: The 50% deposit is payable upon booking and covers half of each editing round, allowing you to secure your spot on my calendar.
+Payment 1: A 50% deposit is payable upon booking and covers half of each editing round you opt for, allowing you to secure your spot on my calendar.

 Payment 2: The remaining due for the Developmental Edit is payable upon completion of that service.